tfagerlind/memory/README.md

 # pi-matrix

-Pi-matrix is an interactive tool that can be used to practise Pi decimals.
+Pi-matrix is a collection of interactive tools aimed for practicing memory techniques of numbers.

+# pi-matrix.py

+This tool is aimed for practising pi decimals.

 ## How to run